Over 100: about 60 first year students, about 20 returning students, about 24 counselors plus faculty, research mentors, and visiting mathematicians.

-Although the overwhelming majority of participants are from America, over the past 24 years, we’ve welcomed students and/or counselors from over 35 countries.
+Although the overwhelming majority of participants are from America, over the past 28 years, we’ve welcomed students and/or counselors from 48 countries.

 Absolutely not!
 Whatever your current level of math experience, you will be exposed to a wide range of new mathematical knowledge and a deeper level of understanding.
 There are seminars, courses, minicourses, lectures, research, and informal discussion on a huge range of math-related topics and areas.
-In 2011, for example, one of the 28 counselor minicourses was entitled, "Matrices, Endomorphisms, Eigenvalues, and Hobbits," a visiting guest lecturer from Google gave a talk on "Statistical Inference and Modeling the Unseen," and there were eight counselor seminars on topics in Representation Theory and eight more on Differential Topology and Geometry.
+In 2016, for example, one of the 65 counselor talks was titled, "A survey of the SchurWeyl Duality and Schur Polynomials," a visiting guest lecturer from Cornell University gave a talk on "The future of prediction" and another guest lecturer from Stanford University and the University of Cambridge gave a talk titled, "Applying physics to mathematics."

 Everyone (except the program administrator who's very busy doing other stuff).